 After the success of its inaugural tournament back in 1987, the Rugby Union World Cup is now considered one of the most important sporting tournaments in the world.
 Held every four years, the Rugby World Cup is contested by 20 nations who are put in four groups of five teams each.

-The 2019 Rugby World Cup, the ninth in the competition’s history, will be held in Japan between the 20th of September and the 2nd of November, and will be the first time that the tournament has ever been held in Asia.
-The final will be played at the Yokohama Stadium in Kanagawa.
+The 2019 Rugby World Cup, the ninth in the competition’s history, was held in Japan between the 20th of September and the 2nd of November, and was the first time that the tournament has ever been held in Asia.

-The teams contesting the 2019 World Cup are as follows;
+The teams that contested the 2019 World Cup are as follows:

 |Pool A||Pool B||Pool C||Pool D|

-The full list of venues for the 2019 World Cup is as follows:
+The full list of venues from the 2019 World Cup is as follows: